wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-windows-autopilot/includes/6-examine-pre-provisioned-deployment-model.md

 #### Technician flow

-After the customer or IT Admin has targeted all the apps and settings they want for their devices through Intune, the white glove technician can begin the white glove process.
+After the customer or IT Admin has targeted all the apps and settings they want for their devices through Intune, the pre-provision technician can begin the pre-provisioned process.
 The technician could be a member of the IT staff, a services partner, or an OEM – each organization can decide who should complete these activities.
 Whatever the scenario, the process to be performed by the technician is the same:

- -  Boot the device (running Windows 10 Pro, Enterprise, or Education SKUs, version 1903 or later).
+1. Boot the device (running Windows 10 Pro, Enterprise, or Education SKUs, version 1903 or later).
- -  From the first OOBE screen (which could be a language selection or locale selection screen), don't select **Next**.
+2. From the first OOBE screen (which could be a language selection or locale selection screen), don't select **Next**.
 Instead, press the Windows key five times to view another options dialog.
 From that screen, choose the **Windows Autopilot provisioning** option and then select **Continue**.
- -  On the **Windows Autopilot Configuration** screen, the following information will be displayed about the device:
+3. On the **Windows Autopilot Configuration** screen, the following information will be displayed about the device:

      -  The Autopilot profile assigned to the device.
      -  The organization name for the device.
      -  The user assigned to the device (if there's a user).
      -  A QR code containing a unique identifier for the device.
 You can use this code to look up the device in Intune.
 You may need to look up the device in Intune to make configuration changes, like assigning a user or adding the device to groups needed for app or policy targeting.
- -  Validate the information displayed.
+4. Validate the information displayed.
 If any changes are needed, make the changes and then select **Refresh** to redownload the updated Autopilot profile details.
- -  Select **Provision** to begin the provisioning process.
+5. Select **Provision** to begin the provisioning process.
- -  If the pre-provisioning process completes successfully, a green status screen appears with information about the device, including the same details presented previously.
+6. If the pre-provisioning process completes successfully, a green status screen appears with information about the device, including the same details presented previously.
- -  Select **Reseal** to shut down the device.
+7. Select **Reseal** to shut down the device.
 At that point, the device can be shipped to the end user.

 If the pre-provisioning process fails: